Phone: (239) 590-1414

 This document is a template for an FGCU Chemical Hygiene Plan.
 Its purpose is to provide a framework for the creation of laboratory specific Chemical Hygiene Plans.
 It provides general information applicable to most laboratories, and identifies the specific information and procedures where each PI must add her or his individual laboratory standard operating procedures to compete the CHP.

-Implementation and Responsibilities
+Implementation and Responsibilities:

 Each Principle Investigator (PI) at FGCU shall implement and administer a Chemical Hygiene Plan for each laboratory activity.
-The PI for a laboratory activity is laboratory’s Chemical Hygiene Officer (CHO).
+The PI for a laboratory activity is the laboratory’s Chemical Hygiene Officer (CHO).
 The Chemical Hygiene Officer is responsible for developing, implementing, and reviewing the written Chemical Hygiene Plan including annual reviews and updates as needed.

 Although ultimate responsibility for the development and implementation of the chemical hygiene plan for the University rests with the Chemical Hygiene Officer, it is important to realize that the responsibility for chemical hygiene itself rests at all levels of the University.
 Below are the chemical hygiene responsibilities under the FGCU Chemical Hygiene Plan.